rmb938/ansible_step-ca/README.md

 1. Unplug Root Yubikey and reboot to clear any memory of the keys
 1. Put the root Yubikey back in a safe place
 1. Plug the system back into the network

+### Yubikey Lost/Corrupted

+#### Root

+If your root Yubikey is lost, consider your PKI compromised, you'll need to secure your environment start over.

+If your root Yubikey is corrupted you cannot copy your keys from your backup to another Yubikey due to how they work.
+If you are using a HSM you may be able to clone it.

+You will want to generate a new Root and intermediate then cross-sign the new intermediate with your old Root.
+Then deploy the cross-signed intermediate to your PKI infra until you can distribute the new Root public keys to all users.
+Once the new Root is distributed, update your PKI infra to use the non-cross signed intermediate.

+TODO: create guide for cross signing, updating step-ca, ect...

+#### Intermediate

+If your intermediate is lost or corrupted simply following [Intermediate Certificate](#intermediate-certificate) steps to generate a new intermediate and rerun this ansible.

+You will also want to update your CRL to revoke the current intermediate if it was lost.
+    ```bash
+    TODO:
+    ```